Gleyber Torres Player Props: Yankees vs. White Sox

-Gleyber Torres -- with a slugging percentage of .233 in his past 10 games, including no home runs) -- will be in action for the New York Yankees versus the Chicago White Sox, with Lucas Giolito on the mound, on June 6 at 7:05 PM ET.
+Gleyber Torres -- with a slugging percentage of .209 in his past 10 games, including no home runs) -- will be in action for the New York Yankees versus the Chicago White Sox, with Lance Lynn on the mound, on June 7 at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Dodgers.
+In his previous game he had a hitless performance (0-for-4) against the White Sox.

 Gleyber Torres Game Info & Props vs. the White Sox